conventional-changelog/conventional-changelog/packages/conventional-commits-parser/README.md

 Type: `array` of `string` or `string` Default `['type', 'scope', 'subject']`

 Used to define what capturing group of `headerPattern` captures what header part.
 The order of the array should correspond to the order of `headerPattern`'s capturing group.
+If the part is not captured it is `null`.
 If it's a `string` it will be converted to an `array` separated by a comma.

 ##### referenceKeywords